Measurement of the properties of Higgs boson production at $\sqrt{s} = 13$ TeV in the $H\to\gamma\gamma$ channel using

 The negative log-likelihood scans for both configurations are shown in Figure~\ref{fig:kappas:kappa_t}.

 In both cases, good agreement with the SM expectation of $\kappa_t=1$ is seen.
-When the \Hyy\ and \ggtoH\ loops are resolved, negative values of $\kappa_t$ are excluded with a significance of $6.7\sigma$ or above.
+When the \Hyy\ and \ggtoH\ loops are resolved, negative values of $\kappa_t$ are excluded with a significance of $6.7\sigma$ or above\footnote{Significances are computed as $\sqrt{-2\ln\Lambda(\kappa_t)}$, where $\Lambda(\kappa_t)$ is the profile likelihood ratio defined in Section~\ref{sec:stat} in terms of the parameter of interest $\kappa_t$.}.
 When effective loop couplings are used, an exclusion of $2.2\sigma$ or above is observed through the sensitivity provided by the \tH\ process, with a smaller contribution from the \ggtoZH\ process.
 Values of $\kappa_t$ outside of the range $0.87 < \kappa_t < 1.20$ are excluded at 95\% CL in the first case ($0.85 < \kappa_t < 1.19$ expected under the SM hypothesis), as are values outside $0.65 < \kappa_t < 1.25$ in the second case ($0.71 < \kappa_t < 1.29$ expected).

 In the second model, the \ggtoH\ and \hgg\ loop processes are described using the effective modifiers $\kappa_g$ and $\kappa_\gamma$.
 Both modifiers are assumed to be positive, since the measurement provides no sensitivity to their signs.
 Other modifiers are fixed to their SM values.
 The measurement in the plane of $(\kappa_g, \kappa_\gamma)$ is shown in Figure~\ref{fig:kappas:kgky}.
 The best-fit values are